Ojobumiche/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Create a script that displays the 10 newest files in the current directory.
 0.0%)
 Create a script that takes a list of words as input and prints only words that appear exactly once.
+0.0%)
+Display lines containing the pattern “root” from the file /etc/passwd